modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

-# FMI Cross-Check: How to Improve FMI Compliance
+# FMI Cross-Check: How to Improve FMI Compliance, Version 4.1

-## 1. Motivation for Cross-Check Rules Changes for 4.0
+## 1. Motivation for Cross-Check Rules Changes to 4.1

-The growth of the Cross-Check (XC) repository and the result tables made it necessary to both rework the data handling concept and the display concepts.
-End of March 2018 a new infrastructure for the backend, data extraction and display was finalized reflecting roughly the Cross-Check Rules 3.1 with a number of improvements.
-What is new in XC 4.0:
+What is new in XC 4.1:

-- new repository structure and location

-- new rules what to store in the repository

-- new extraction process of the cross-check results

-- new display mechanisms for the cross-check results

-- new fee structure for showing tools at the cross-check site starting January 2019

-Fees are introduced to speedup the development of the FMI standard and further improve both the standard and tool implementations.
-We are planning to involve professional writers for the standard documents, pay for new reference FMUs and major FMI Compliance Checker improvements, contract XC infrastructure improvements and hire back-office support to free the predominantly technical team from menial office tasks.
+- The FMI Steering Committee revised its decisition to introduce fees for listing in the FMI Cross-Check tables.

+- TODO: Self-assessment of XC results...
+XXX

 ## 2. New Repository Structure